 Unlocking the Potential of Post-Industrial Cities

-In February 2021, Johns Hopkins University Press will publish Unlocking the Potential of Post-Industrial Cities, a new book by Matthew E. Kahn and Mac McComas at JHU’s 21st Century Cities Initiative.
-The book explores a pathway to knowledge for six post-industrial cities including Baltimore.
+In February 2021, Johns Hopkins University Press published Unlocking the Potential of Post-Industrial Cities, a new book by Matthew E. Kahn and Mac McComas at JHU’s 21st Century Cities Initiative.
+The book explores synergistic investments in people, businesses, neighborhoods, and government in post-industrial cities including Baltimore.

 The urban centers of New York City, Seattle, and San Francisco have enjoyed tremendous economic success and population growth in recent years.
 At the same time, cities like Baltimore and Detroit have experienced population loss and economic decline.
 People living in these cities are not enjoying the American Dream of upward mobility.
 How can post-industrial cities struggling with crime, pollution, poverty, and economic decline make a comeback?